 \emph{Proof sketch. }We show that neither modifications~\ref{item:UAexpands} nor~\ref{item:OAshrinks} can shrink the winning region of \Psys.
 As every modification consists of (a) and (b), this proves the theorem.

 It is easy to see that~\ref{item:OAshrinks} cannot cause $\Wsys$ to shrink, because \Penv is losing the (non-fair) edge $s^u \to s^u_i$.
-This change is only restricting the potential actions of \Penv, and therefore $\Wenv$ cannot expand.
+This change is only restricting the actions of \Penv, and therefore $\Wenv$ cannot expand.
 Consequently, $\Wsys$ cannot shrink.

 The reason why~\ref{item:UAexpands} cannot cause $\Wsys$ to shrink is more subtle.
-As \Penv is gaining new edges $s^u_i \to s'$, it might look like the strategy space of \Penv is expanding.
-However, firstly, even though \Penv has new strategies on $\gamegraph^f_{N+1}$ that do not exist of $\gamegraph^f_{N}$; some of its strategies that were fair on $\gamegraph^f_{N}$ are not fair --and therefore losing-- on $\gamegraph^f_{N+1}$, because the newly added edges are fair, and on $\gamegraph^f_{N+1}$, whenever $s \to s^u_i$ is seen infinitely often for some $s^u_i$, $s^u_i \to s'$ should also be taken infinitely often (which was not a necessity on $\gamegraph^f_N$).
+As \Penv is gaining new edges $s^u_i \to s'$, it may appear that the strategy space of \Penv is expanding.
+However, firstly, although \Penv has new strategies on $\gamegraph^f_{N+1}$ that do not exist on $\gamegraph^f_{N}$, some of its strategies that were fair on $\gamegraph^f_{N}$ are not fair---and therefore losing---on $\gamegraph^f_{N+1}$, because the newly added edges are fair, and on $\gamegraph^f_{N+1}$, whenever $s \to s^u_i$ is seen infinitely often for some $s^u_i$, $s^u_i \to s'$ should also be taken infinitely often (which was not a necessity on $\gamegraph^f_N$).
 Furthermore, the modification does not yield any new meaningful \Penv strategies.
 This is because all the newly added outgoing edges are to the same vertex $s' \in \overline{F}(s,u)$, that is already the successor of one $\Venv$ node $s^u_i$ in $\gamegraph^f_N$.
 So every winning \Penv strategy in $\gamegraph^f_{N+1}$ can be mimicked by a winning \Penv strategy in $\gamegraph^f_{N}$.